-If your hernia is growing larger or causing pain, your doctor may decide that it’s best to operate.
+If your hernia is growing larger or causing pain, your doctor may decide it’s best to operate.
 Your doctor may repair your hernia by sewing the hole in the abdominal wall closed during surgery.
 This is most commonly done by patching the hole with surgical mesh.

 Hernias can be repaired with either open or laparoscopic surgery.
 Laparoscopic surgery uses a tiny camera and miniaturized surgical equipment to repair the hernia using only a few small incisions.
 Laparoscopic surgery is less damaging to the surrounding tissue.

 Open surgery requires a longer recovery process.
 You may be unable to move around normally for up to six weeks.
 Laparoscopic surgery has a much shorter recovery time, but the risk of your hernia reoccurring is higher.

 If left untreated, your hernia may grow and become more painful.
 A portion of your intestine could become trapped in the abdominal wall.
-This can obstruct your bowel, causing severe pain, nausea, and constipation.
-An untreated hernia can also put too much pressure on nearby tissues, which can cause swelling and pain in the surrounding area.
+This can obstruct your bowel and cause severe pain, nausea, or constipation.
+An untreated hernia can also put too much pressure on nearby tissues.
+This can cause swelling and pain in the surrounding area.

 If the trapped section of your intestines doesn’t get enough blood flow, strangulation occurs.
 This can cause the intestinal tissue to become infected or die.
 A strangulated hernia is life-threatening and requires immediate medical care.

 You can’t always prevent the muscle weakness that allows a hernia to occur.
 However, you can reduce the amount of strain you place on your body.
 This may help you avoid a hernia or keep an existing hernia from getting worse.
 Prevention tips include:

 - not smoking

 - seeing your doctor when you’re sick to avoid developing a persistent cough

 - maintaining a healthy body weight

 - avoiding straining during bowel movements or urination

 - avoiding lifting weights that are too heavy for you